ShuraimBhat/vulnerabilites/SERVERSIDE.md

 ## STEP 1
-* Login to Glassdoor and navigate to 'https://www.glassdoor.com/member/account/securitySettings_input.htm'
+* Login to Glassdoor and navigate to https://www.glassdoor.com/member/account/securitySettings_input.htm

 ## STEP 2
-*Enable 2FA
+* Enable 2FA

 ## STEP 3
-*Logout
+* Logout

 ## STEP 4
-*Login again and notice OTP is asked
+* Login again and notice OTP is asked

 ## STEP 5
 * Now using Burp suite intercept the POST request by sending incorrect code.
 [Do not forward]